wpmetabox/docsv2/docs/fields/file-input.md

 ## Settings

 This field doesn't have any specific settings.
-It only uses [common field settings](/field-settings/).
+It only uses [common settings](/creating-fields-with-code/#field-settings).

 ## Data